Aveyond: Plot

-Chapter 2 is a direct continuation of Chapter 1 and all items and spells are carried over.
-It continues the adventures to find the way to Naylith and have the final (or at least a final) confrontation with the Vampire Lord.
+Chapter 2 is a direct continuation of Chapter 1, and all items and spells are carried over.

 Two more people join the party: Lydia, seen in Lord of Twilight, a powerful fighter with magical spells, and Ulf, an orcish scholar who you rescue from the orcish prison.

+The game continues the party’s plot to find the way to Naylith and use the Orb of Light to save the world from Gyendal.
+This plan was thwarted shortly after finding the orb when Stella smashed it to the ground.

+The party realizes that Stella is under a spell cast by Gyendal, which compels her to do his bidding.
+They travel to Aveyond to seek guidance from The Oracle, who tells them that Mordred Darkthrop created a third orb known as the Orb of Life.
+The party decides to search for this orb in the Underworld.

+After finding the orb, Mel and Stella attempt to activate it.
+Gyendal interrupts them and a battle ensues.
+After the party defeats Gyendal, Mel takes the orb from its pedestal, and Stella activates it with her magic.
+Stella is killed in the process, and the orb’s power causes Te’ijal, Galahad and Gyendal to become human.

+The party finds Gyendal unconscious and takes Stella and him to the castle in Thais.
+The chancellor places a bracelet on Gyendal that prevents him from using magic, and the guards take him to the castle dungeon for imprisonment.

 Chapter 3: The Lost Orb

 Plot

 This game is not a direct continuation of the previous.
-All items are removed, as are several of the characters because they considered the quest to have ended in The Gates of Night.
+All items are removed, as are several of the characters because they considered the quest to have ended in Gates of Night.
 This chapter was released on February 15, 2010.

 There are three new party members: June, a spell trickster, Yvette, a familiar, and Spook, a thief with a dark secret.

+At the beginning of the game, Mel reveals that the Orb of Life was used to revive Stella.

-Things ended pretty good in Chapter 2 but now it seems that Lydia is up to no good.
-What should have been the most romantic day in Mel's life (if Edward proposed to her) turns into a nightmare.
-Having nothing left for her in Thais Mel sets out to find the fourth and final lost orb, to prevent it from being used and prevent The Darkthrop Prophecy from happening.
+What should have been the most romantic day in Mel's life (if Edward proposed to her) turns into a nightmare when Lydia transformed into the bride to trick Edward into marrying her.
+Having nothing left for her in Thais, Mel sets out to find the Orb of Death (the fourth and final lost orb) to prevent it from being used to fulfill the Darkthrop prophecy.